 - Cop/Criminal Family: Played with.
 The Evans family (Paul, Gary, and Jim) are all cops.
 Paul accidentally shoots a doctor, mistakenly believing him to be a criminal because he's black.
 The other two both start either committing crimes (in Jim's case) or getting close to it and ensuring preferential treatment for his son (Gary).

-- Crusading Widower: Daniel's sole purpose after Harrison's death is trying to get justice for it by suing Chicago after they fail to bring charges against Paul.
+- Crusading Widow: Daniel's sole purpose after Harrison's death is trying to get justice for it by suing Chicago after they fail to bring charges against Paul.

 - Double-Meaning Title: The red line is the Chicago transport system and a point of no return, politically or socially.